 The Economy - Who Does it Serve?

 Those banks are granted a charter from the government to create new money with every loan they issue.
 (They don’t lend depositor’s money, the common misconception.)
 Thus, our government, along with all the other national governments, have privatized the creation of our national currencies.
+The Bank of England confirmed this in 2014 with a video and a couple of articles.

 But that is not all.
 When the banks create money out of thin air, they only create the principal with each loan, but not the interest.
 That interest gets pulled out of the existing money supply.
 Thus, the wealthy designed a system that, with each loan, takes a portion of the wealth from the rest of us and gives it to themselves.
 That is why the rich are getting richer and the rest of us are getting poorer.
 And that is also why governments throughout the world fail to ever permanently fix the problems that beset the rest of us, as they too borrow from the wealthy to pay for government programs.
 And then we pay for that borrowing with our taxes!
 The system is absolutely rigged to favor the wealthy.

-And most importantly, that system continues to exist because we have been living with it for so long that we do not realize that it is not immutable and that we can choose another path.
+And most importantly, current financial ecosystem continues to exist because we have been living with it for so long that we do not realize that it is not immutable and that we can choose another path.
 The first step is to make a decision that if the wealthy are allowed to create money in a system that only benefits them, then we the people should likewise be allowed to create money in a system that benefits all of us.
 And given the choice, who would choose the system that only benefits the rich?
+That idea is played out in a short story we wrote titled The Parable of Anytown USA.
+Also see this section (and the below video) on how money is currently issued and controlled today, and then the alternative paradigm that we can control.

 To apply that knowledge to creating an economy that serves the many and not the few, we need to escape the stranglehold of the current system.
 We do that by taking back the power to issue our own money – the “peoples’ money” as it were.
 This kind of money goes by various names, most commonly it is called a “complementary currency.”